lingojourney/evergreen-log/_posts/2024-12-22-Annual Review for 2024.md

 🎉 **Highest:**
 - My Kenyan venture

+🎉 **Extras for whole year**
+- March
+	- Trip to Germany
+- April
+	- Trip to Sichuan
+- May
+	- Trip to Serbia
+- .
+- Q4: inspired by
+	- Matthew Dicks
+	- Austin Kleon
+	-

 🙏 **Gratitude** to Ali, his team, and my fellow alchemists for all the support.
 Onwards to a more wonderful life! 😇